-Though no decisions have been made at this time, we are hoping to host some in-person Nature Camp at our Magnuson Park location for summer 2021.
-The tentative registration start date is March 15, 2021.
-Read our Nature Camp 2021 FAQs with our plans and the information we do know.
+Though the pandemic may change our plans, our current plan is to host in-person Nature Camp at our Magnuson Park location for summer 2021.
+Registrations opened on March 15, and all sessions are now full and waitlists are closed.
+Read our Nature Camp 2021 FAQ’s below with our plans and the information we do know.
 This page will be updated periodically as new decisions are made.
 Thank you for your patience!
 To stay up to date on all Nature Camp announcements, follow our Facebook Page

 Explore and discover nature and science through fun hands-on activities, art, and field trips at Seattle Audubon Nature Camp!

 Seattle Audubon started Nature Camp in 1982, and for more than 35 years we’ve built a reputation for quality environmental learning, emphasizing experiential outdoor activities that instill an appreciation for nature.